substack/node-pony/readme.markdown

 If you specify a callback `cb(err, req)` the message will be sent and you'll get a request object.

-If you don't specify a callback, `pony()` returns a new version of the pony function with the `params` merged in as default options.

 request object
 --------------